SushantSingh-23-01/EE_LTspice_Simulations/README.md

 ## LTSPICE SIMULATIONS

 A list of different Electrical components design in LTSPICE.
-Contains supporting theory material in PDF formats and code in Python for automated design calculations.
+Contains `.asc files` simulation files, supporting theory material in PDF formats and code in Python for automated design calculations.

-**WARNIGN**: This repository is aimed at practical designs and does not go deep into theory and derivations.
+**WARNING**: This repository is aimed at practical designs and does not go deep into theory and derivations.

 List of devices:
 - **BJT Amplifiers**: Amplifier design in common emitter, base and collector configurations